upenn-libraries/blacklight-ris/README.md

 ### Versioning
 `v0.1.0` -> Known to work with Blacklight v6 and Rails 4

+`v0.2.0` -> Known to work with Blacklight v8 and Rails 7 (untested with Blacklight v7 but might work)

 ## Installation

 Add this line to your application's Gemfile: